 Inflatable fishing kayaks have all the benefits of ease of transportation and storage with added features that are both need-to-have and fun-to-have for anglers.
 These boats are typically made of ultra-durable materials that can withstand sharp hooks.

-Inflatable kayaks like the Innova Halibut have slip-resistant floors to allow for standing while casting and reeling, high-back seats for comfort while sitting, as well as integrated features like bottle holders, fishing rod holders, sonar brackets, safety ropes and tracking fins for greater maneuverability.
+Fishing boats like the Innova Halibut have slip-resistant floors to allow for standing while casting and reeling, high-back seats for comfort while sitting, as well as integrated features like bottle holders, fishing rod holders, sonar brackets, safety ropes and tracking fins for greater maneuverability.
 Other features include D-rings, anchor lines and storage space for tackle.

-Inflatable whitewater kayaks tend to be shorter and have a more limited weight capacity than other inflatable kayaks.
+Inflatable whitewater kayaks tend to be shorter and have a more limited weight capacity than other inflatable boats.
 One of the most important features to consider when purchasing an inflatable kayak for whitewater is whether it is self-bailing.

 The Sea Eagle Explorer 300x, for example, has 16 open and shut floor drains—these can be left open when paddling whitewater to allow water to rush out and can be closed when paddling flatwater to keep the interior of your kayak dry.
 It also comes with rear and front sprayskirts, which is another consideration for whitewater paddling.